f5devcentral/ibmcloud/DeployCatalog.md

 ## Prerequisites:
 - Must have access to a VPC in IBM VPC Gen 2.
 - Must have one subnet configured to deploy the BIG-IP.
 This subnet will be used for both management and data traffic.
+- Ensure that you have the following permissions in IBM Cloud Identity and Access Management:
+    * `Manager` service access role for IBM Cloud Schematics
+    * `Operator` platform role for VPC Infrastructure
+- An ssh key, to ssh into your instance after deployment.

 ## Notes
 - The resource group used by the tile when creating resources will use the same one attributed to the original subnet.
 For example, if the subnet you specify to deploy on belongs in the "default" resource group, the BIG-IP, security groups and floating IP will belong to the "default" as well.